The man charged with stabbing Salman Rushdie is going on trial. The author will take the stand

 “From my standpoint, this is a localized event.
 It’s a stabbing event.
 It’s fairly straightforward,” Schmidt said.
 “I don’t really see a need to get into motive evidence, whether that’s applicable or not applicable and what that consists of.
 I’d like to avoid all of that.”

-Barone, the defense attorney, said jurors should be screened for any prejudice against people of Middle Eastern descent nonetheless, given the discussions of the fatwa during previous court proceedings.
+Barone, the defense attorney, said jurors should be screened for prejudice nonetheless, given the discussions of the fatwa during previous court proceedings.

 “They’ve talked about the reason why this alleged crime supposedly occurred was because of this book involving Muslims, all that.
 So it’s kind of like the barn door’s been opened,” he said.